codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.7.3 (24 Oct 2016) =
+* Updated CodeMirror to version 5.10.0
+* Fixed a few strings not being translated

 = 2.7.2 (1 Oct 2016) =
 * Updated German translation by [Mario Siegmann](http://web-alltag.de)